asdw12345/phish_detective/README.md

 ## Dependencies

 * `tesseract` for Optical Character Recognition.
+* At the time of writing, the Firefox driver in `selenium` does not work in my Mac OS X 10.11.4` with the most recent version (47.0) of Firefox.
+  However, downgrading Firefox to version 45.0.2 solves the problem.

 ## Todo

 * Clean the `requirements.txt` files, which is currently encompassing the full Anaconda distribution and them some.